appbaseio/reactive-manual/content/getting-started/WritingData.md

+---
+id: writingdata
-# Writing and Editing Data
+title: "Writing and Editing Data"
+layout: tutorial
+sectionid: getting-started
+permalink: getting-started/writingdata.html
+prev: componentsindex.html
+prevTitle: "Components Overview"
+---

 Writing and updating data is a common operation that is triggered from app UIs.